numediart/MBROLA/README.md

 ```

 Look for [makefile details](README_Makefile.md), if compilation is not successful.

+On Windows, you can build standalone program and mbrola.dll using Microsoft Visual C++ by using project
+solution in `VisualC` directory for VC 2015 and later (recomended), or `VisualC6` for older version
+from VC 6.0.
+To build, open `mbrola.sln` on Visual Studio (or `mbrola.dsw` for VC6 version), then build
+all projects on solution or you can select either `mbrola` to build mbrola standalone program or
+`mbrolalib` to  build mbrola.dll library.

 More documentation for developers is located in [Documentation](Documentation) folder
 of the project.